Culture of Japan: Popular culture

 Japanese popular culture not only reflects the attitudes and concerns of the present day but also provides a link to the past.
 Popular films, television programs, manga, music, anime and video games all developed from older artistic and literary traditions, and many of their themes and styles of presentation can be traced to traditional art forms.
 Contemporary forms of popular culture, much like the traditional forms, provide not only entertainment but also an escape for the contemporary Japanese from the problems of an industrial world.
 Many anime and manga series are very popular around the world and continue to become popular, as well as Japanese video games, fashion, and game shows.

 In the late 1980s, the family was the focus of leisure activities, such as excursions to parks or shopping districts.
 Although Japan is often thought of as a hard-working society with little time for leisure, the Japanese seek entertainment wherever they can.
 It is common to see Japanese commuters riding the train to work, enjoying their favorite manga, or listening through earphones to the latest in popular music.
 A wide variety of types of popular entertainment are available.
 There is a large selection of music, films, and the products of a huge manga and anime industry, among other forms of entertainment, from which to choose.
 Game centers, bowling alleys, and karaoke are popular hangout places for teens while older people may play shogi or go in specialized parlors.
 Together, the publishing, film/video, music/audio, and game industries in Japan make up the growing Japanese content industry.

+As of 2023, Japan's overseas exports of cultural content recorded 5,776.9 billion yen.